PrestaShop/docs/src/content/1.7/modules/sample_modules/order_view_page_new_hooks/module-base.md

 }
 ```

-And use it in the `DemoViewOrderHooks` class which extends the `Module` class:
+And use it in the `DemoViewOrderHooks` class which extends the `Module` class inside the
+ `modules/demovieworderhooks` folder:

 ```php
 <?php